Ronald Turpin: Trial and aftermath

 The method of execution was hanging, and the sentence was carried out at the Don Jail.
 The other prisoner simultaneously executed was Arthur Lucas, who had been convicted of an unrelated murder.
-When both men were informed that they would likely be the last people ever to hang in Canada, Turpin said, "Some consolation."
+The CBC reports that when both men were informed that they would likely be the last people ever to hang in Canada, Turpin said, "Some consolation."
+Alternatively, the Toronto Star reports Turpin to have said in his final hours "If our dying means capital punishment in this country will be abolished for good, we will not have died in vain."